 One company in Canada I've written about recently is Twin Butte Energy (TBE), which is primarily an oil producer in western Canada.
 I believe it's going to continue to see pretty strong production growth using horizontal drilling and fracturing-type techniques.
 It has traded off since November on the idea that the oil that it sells tends to be indexed to Western Canadian Select (WCS), which is a benchmark crude that has been trading at a large discount to WTI and Brent, although that discount is also starting to narrow due to new pipeline capacity.
 This company could really see some upside over the next couple of years and while you wait, you're getting about a 7%+ dividend yield.

 is Enbridge Income Fund Holdings (ENF).
 It owns, and is expanding, pipelines that transport oil out of western Canada and the Canadian portion of the Bakken shale.
 I like pipeline companies because they get paid a fixed rate for the volume of oil that they transport, regardless of the oil price.
 It's a very stable business and Enbridge pays around a 5% dividend.
 I do see some growth because as it adds capacity to these pipelines, it is signing up new producers to use that capacity, guaranteeing additional cash flow.
 While Twin Butte is definitely more of an aggressive play, Enbridge Income Fund provides a little bit more safety and is still going to benefit from this production growth.
+TER:

-EG: Thanks for having me.
+Thanks for having me.
+Elliott Gue of

-Elliott Gue of StreetAuthority is an energy and stocks analyst with particular expertise in the international markets.
-The stock market strategist has appeared on CNBC and Bloomberg TV, and has been quoted in Barron's, Forbes and the Washington Post.
+StreetAuthority is an energy and stocks analyst with particular expertise in the international markets.
+The stock market strategist has appeared on CNBC and Bloomberg TV, and has been quoted in

+Washington Post.
 Elliott's expertise and track record of success have also made him a sought-after speaker at investing conferences hosted by the American Association of Individual Investors and others.
+DISCLOSURE: 1) Zig Lambo of The Energy Report conducted this interview.
+He personally and/or his family own shares of the following companies mentioned in this interview: None.
+2) The following companies mentioned in the interview are sponsors of The Energy Report: Royal Dutch Shell Plc.
+Interviews are edited for clarity.
 3) Elliott Gue: I personally and/or my family own shares of the following companies mentioned in this interview: Seadrill Ltd., Eni SpA Roma, Royal Dutch Shell Plc., Teekay LNG Partners LP, Schlumberger Ltd. and Exxon Mobil Corp.
 I personally and/or my family am paid by the following companies mentioned in this interview: None.
 I was not paid by Streetwise Reports for participating in this interview.